Frequently Asked Questions

 A4.
 All families with a single baby will be offered three months of support with a volunteer visiting once a week for 2-3 hours.
 If you gave birth to twins, you will be offered twice-a-week visits of 2-3 hours each for up to 6 months.
 If you have triplets, three weekly visits of 2-3 hours each will be shared for up to 9 months.
 Mothers-to-be under doctors’ orders of bed rest can initiate the support prior to giving birth.

 A5.
-Our fully vetted and trained volunteers welcome the opportunity to focus on your needs as a new mother.
+Our fully vetted, background-checked, and trained volunteers welcome the opportunity to focus on your needs as a new mother.
 They will support you in a non-judgmental manner.
 They can support you physically and emotionally, and can guide you to appropriate educational and professional services.
 Your volunteer can support you with infant and child care, encourage your breastfeeding efforts, help with meal or snack preparation, encourage relaxing stroller walks for fresh air, offer time to share personal stories, and so much more.

 A6.
 Thanks to the generosity of our passionate volunteers, there is no charge for the support they offer.
 However, as you can imagine, there are some expenses in managing such an organization.
-These are covered through the grants obtained from local foundations who believe in the mental and physical well being of all families– mothers and children, in particular.
-Our long standing supporters are: Brindle, Da Costa, Frost, New Mexico Children’s and Walbridge Foundations.
+These are covered through the grants obtained from local foundations that believe in the mental and physical well being of all families– mothers and children, in particular.
+Our long standing supporters are: Brindle, Da Costa, Frost, New Mexico Children’s, and Walbridge Foundations.
 Additionally, 100% of our Board of Directors voluntarily support us financially.

 For families and local businesses who chose to donate to our annual appeal, we welcome support.
 We also hold an annual fundraiser around Mothers’ Day weekend and welcome the entire community to attend.

 A7.
-Thanks to the foresight and generosity of two sponsors who recognize the necessity to help families in need, Many Mothers offers free Hoop House Gardens for our families who qualify financially and express interest in growing some of their own food.
+Thanks to the foresight and generosity of two sponsors who recognize the necessity of helping families in need, Many Mothers offers free Hoop House Gardens for our families who qualify financially and express interest in growing some of their own food.
 The garden is built on-site, installed with a drip system, summer cover protection, and starter plants.
 This is the only Many Mothers’ program for which a family must qualify financially.
 Learn more by clicking here.